Dustin Nguyen: Career

 He made his acting debut on Magnum, P.I., portraying a Cambodian freedom fighter in the episode "All For One."
-He was a cast member on both 21 Jump Street and VIP, and has guest-starred on a number of other series, including General Hospital, Highlander, and most notably seaQuest DSV, playing the role of Chief William Shan.
-Moreover, he played a cameo role in Charlie's Angels.
+He was a series regular on both 21 Jump Street and VIP, and has guest-starred on a number of other series, including General Hospital, Highlander, and most notably seaQuest DSV, playing the role of Chief William Shan.
+Moreover, he had a cameo role in Charlie's Angels.
 Nguyen also auditioned for the role of Liu Kang in Mortal Kombat, but lost out to Robin Shou.
 In 1993 he played a Vietnamese man sent off to fight with the Viet Cong, in the film Heaven & Earth.
 In 2005, Nguyen starred as a former heroin addict opposite Academy Award-winner Cate Blanchett in the critically acclaimed Little Fish.
 He starred in the 2007 films The Rebel and Saigon Eclipse.
 In 2008 he starred in the Vietnamese martial art film Huyen Thoai Bat Tu (The Legend Is Alive, The Immortal Legend) where he plays a mentally disabled martial artist.
 Nguyen screened in 2009 the thriller The Gauntlet directed by Matt Eskandari; he stars with Chinese actress Bai Ling.
 He made a small cameo in 22 Jump Street as Vietnamese Jesus.

 Nguyen continues to act and make films in Vietnam full-time.
 He made his feature directorial debut in the Vietnamese fantasy film Once Upon a Time in Vietnam, in which he also starred.
 He then starred in the Vietnamese film Gentle that premiered at the 2015 Busan International Film Festival where he received strong reception for his performance.

 He was cast in Cinemax's Warrior in a recurring role before he officially joined the main cast in season two of the series.

 Nguyen also was cast in The Accidental Getaway Driver which premiered at the 2023 Sundance Film Festival.

 Personal life

-After a car accident late at night that occurred on September 3, 2001, on California's Interstate 5 Highway between San Francisco and Los Angeles during a Labor Day weekend that left his wife (Angela Rockwood) a quadriplegic, Nguyen and his wife became active in The Christopher and Dana Reeve Paralysis Resource Center.
+After a car accident late at night that occurred on September 3, 2001, on California's Interstate 5 Highway between San Francisco and Los Angeles during a Labor Day weekend which left his fiancée, Angela Rockwood, a paraplegic, Nguyen and Rockwood became active in The Christopher and Dana Reeve Paralysis Resource Center.
 The accident also claimed the life of Vietnamese actress Thuy Trang, a member of the original cast of Mighty Morphin Power Rangers as the original Yellow Ranger, Trini.
 He and Rockwood divorced in 2012.

 Nguyen is based in Vietnam full-time.
-In 2012, he married Vietnamese actress-model Bebe Pham with whom he has two daughters, born in 2013 and 2015.
+In 2012, he married Vietnamese actress-model Bebe Pham with whom he has four daughters.

 He is fluent in English and Vietnamese.